-With nearly 10,500 congregations across the U.S., Puerto Rico and the Virgin Islands, and nearly five million members—we welcome you to experience St. Mark’s as the local expression of the wider church.
-St. Mark’s St. Mark’s has 390 members members and you are invited to become one of them.
-We are a diverse and gifted community in which we gather around belief in our Triune God to be fed in worship.
-Nourished by the living bread of Jesus Christ, we are strengthened to do God’s work with our hands out in the world.
+With nearly 10,500 congregations across the U.S., Puerto Rico and the Virgin Islands, and nearly five million members, we welcome you to experience St. Mark’s as the local expression of the wider church.
+St. Mark’s has 390 members and you are invited to become one of them.
+We are a diverse and gifted community that gathers together in the abiding love of God and shares in the gracious gift of Holy Communion.
+Nourished by the living bread of Jesus Christ, we are strengthened and encouraged to be engaged in God’s ministry in our City and throughout the world.

 St. Mark’s is a Sanctuary Congregation.
 We are committed to a ministry of continuing education about the plight of immigrants in this country, to serve as people who will accompany those in the process of seeking asylum, and to advocate for those whose lives are endangered by this process.